ibm-cloud-docs/activity-tracker/architecture-workload-isolation.md

 ### Public connections
 {: #compute-isolation-public-connections}

-You can choose to disable public endpoints for {{site.data.keyword.atracker_short}} event routing.
+You can choose to disable public endpoints for {{site.data.keyword.atracker_short}} Event Routing.
 For more information, see [Disabling public endpoints](/docs/activity-tracker?topic=activity-tracker-endpoints_manage).

 ## Dependencies to other {{site.data.keyword.cloud_notm}} services